The GCSAA/Golf Digest awards honor golf course superintendents for their commitment to environmental stewardship

 Metropolitan Golf Links

-Gary Ingram, CGCS, has been named an ELGA recipient for the fourth time in seven years and last year was also the winner of the President’s Award for Environmental Stewardship.
-The 40-year GCSAA member has been a long-time national leader of environmental excellence.
+Gary Ingram, CGCS, has been named an ELGA recipient for the fifth time in eight years, and the 41-year GCSAA member was also the winner of the 2020 President’s Award for Environmental Stewardship.

-First runner-up in the Natural Resource Conservation is Jay Neunsinger, superintendent, Boundary Oak Golf Course, Walnut Creek, Calif.
-Second runner-up is David Dore-Smith, director of golf course and grounds maintenance, Copperleaf Golf Club, Estero, Fla.
+First runner-up in the Natural Resource Conservation is Wayne Mills, superintendent, La Cumbre Country Club, Santa Barbara, Calif.
+Second runner-up is Jay Neunsinger, superintendent, Boundary Oak Golf Course, Walnut Creek, Calif.

-The winners will be recognized during the annual Golf Industry Show, which will be held virtually Feb.
-2-4, 2021.
+The winners will be recognized during the annual GCSAA Conference and Trade Show, which will be held Feb.
+5-10, 2022, in San Diego.

-About GCSAA and the EIFG The Golf Course Superintendents Association of America (GCSAA) is a leading golf organization in the United States.
+The Golf Course Superintendents Association of America (GCSAA) is a leading golf organization in the United States.
 Its focus is on golf course management, and since 1926 GCSAA has been the top professional association for the men and women who manage golf courses in the U.S. and worldwide.
 From its headquarters in Lawrence, Kan., the association provides education, information and representation to nearly 19,000 members in more than 78 countries.
 The association’s mission is to serve its members, advance their profession and enhance the enjoyment, growth and vitality of the game of golf.
-Visit GCSAA at www.gcsaa.org, or find us on Facebook or Twitter.
+Visit GCSAA at www.gcsaa.org or find us on Facebook or Twitter.
 Visit our industry-leading magazine at GCMonline.com.